DEFCON402/DEFCON402.github.io/pages/primary-nav-pages/faq/index.md

 Q: How can I contribute to the group?

 A: Reach out to us via the Speech Submission tab.
+Attend meetups and participate!

 ### Sponsorship with DEF CON 402